rjrodger/nid/README.md

 Keep getting a random character from a given alphabet of characters, until you have enough to meet the length requirement.
-Then check if it contains a curse word.
+Then check if it contains a curse word (case-insensitive).
 If so, try again.